 - Exchange accounts

-If you are using an Exchange account, then you could also use Outlook Web Access (OWA) to get notifications via your browser or use a utility called OWA Tray.
+If you are using an Exchange account, then you could also use Outlook on the Web (OWA) to get notifications via your browser.

 Instead of continuously running Outlook, you can also consider configuring your account in the Mail and Calendar app.
 This is a light-weight mail client that is included with Windows 10 and Windows 11 and runs in the background without any additional configuration so it will continue to give you new mail alerts.

 New mail alert of the Windows Mail and Calendar app.